realdivinetech/vpn-detection-app/README.md

 3. **Risk Scoring**: Each method contributes to an overall confidence score
 4. **Result Compilation**: All results are aggregated into a comprehensive report

+### Location Mismatch Detection

+This system detects location mismatches by comparing the user's GPS coordinates with the geolocation derived from their IP address.
+Significant discrepancies between these two data points indicate potential VPN or proxy usage.
+This method helps identify users attempting to mask their true location, enhancing detection accuracy.

+### Browser Fingerprinting

+Browser fingerprinting collects various browser and device attributes such as user agent, screen resolution, installed fonts, and plugins to create a unique identifier.
+This technique helps detect suspicious or inconsistent fingerprints that may indicate anonymization tools or spoofing attempts, contributing to the overall risk assessment.

 ### IP Analysis Details